SheyiB/Go-Notes/readme.md

 - So about yesterday I learnt about creating structs which are like interfaces but much more
 - I also created endpoints for get, by id and post

+### Day 12 (April 12, 2024)

+- I learnt about arrays and slices, they're quite similar the major difference is array has fixed size while slice can be flexible
+- You can check len of an array, cap, copy array.
+- You can also create a slice using the `make` statement
+- I learnt about switch, the syntax is quite similar to js.
+One additional in go is you might not put a condition value you can use the switch and in the case put your conditions, this would make the switch work like a conventional if else statement

 ## 🧠 Key Concepts & New Things Learned 🌱

 Here are some nuggets I've picked up: